VHS Revival Revisits one of cinemas most unique comedy creations

 Airplane will always be the original Zucker/Abrahams absurdity, and there were a few other notable efforts in-between, but for me The Naked Gun is the pinnacle of their deadpan genius, and there is nothing you can suggest that will ever change my mind.

 There are perhaps a number of reasons for my particular bias, but the most telling is the fact that I saw The Naked Gun long before I did its puerile predecessor, and by the time I got around to finally seeing Airplane – of which I had acquired lofty expectations – the comedy seemed just a little watered down by comparison.
+As sharp and as influential as the original Zucker/Abrahams creation was, The Naked Gun seemed to take it to the next level.

 This is Frank Drebin, Police Squad.
 Throw down your guns, and come on out with your hands up.
 Or come on out, then throw down your guns, whichever way you wanna do it.
 Just remember the two key elements here: one, guns to be thrown down; two, come on out!

 The Zucker/Abrahams formula is so irresistibly simple it is amazing nobody thought of it before they unleashed the likes of Frank Drebin onto the cinematic landscape.
 Before his transformation into the comedy icon he is now so fondly remembered for, Leslie Nielsen was a serious actor who had never been near a funny role, but the transition was hardly one of intensive labour.
 All he had to do was exactly what he had been doing his entire acting career: play it straight.
 The hardest part of his job was trying not to burst into laughter as gangs of decorators tumbled from background scaffold or prisoners pole-vaulted their way to freedom over the prison yard walls.
-That’s not to say Nieslen wasn’t a genius – there isn’t a man in the world who could carry those movies the way he and his facial expressions did – but underwhelming roles in tepid imitations such as Spy Hard and Dracula: Dead and Loving It proved that there was much more to The Naked Gun franchise than our leading man’s prodigious star turn.
+That’s not to say Nieslen wasn’t a genius – there isn’t a man in the world who could carry those movies the way he did – but underwhelming roles in tepid imitations such as Spy Hard and Dracula: Dead and Loving It proved that there was much more to The Naked Gun franchise than our leading man’s irresistible star turn.

 The obvious hallmark of the series is its wonderful juxtapose of straight-faced seriousness and inane stupidity.
-So effective are the reams of absurd dialogue and comic set-pieces that the plots of all three movies – which are as blatantly farcical as you could ever strain to imagine – almost pale by comparison.
+So effective are the reams of absurd dialogue and comic set-pieces that the plots of all three movies, themselves as blatantly farcical as you could ever strain to imagine, almost pale by comparison.
 There is something about serious people stuck in silly situations that really connects with modern day humanity, particularly when those people are seemingly unaware of what is going on around them.
 In spite of his almost total disconnection from reality, Frank Drebin proves to be one of cinema’s most relatable characters, a man so mired in his own inadequacies that accidental heroism is the only foreseeable outcome.
 Avoiding failure with a nonchalance that he is never quite aware of, he is somehow able to shrug off the perils of fate, accepting his legacy as the precinct’s most dedicated cop as a dog accepts his place at the foot of a bed.
 Whether he succeeds is not the question.
 It is the absurdity of his success that we pay to see.

 Lt.
 Frank Drebin: [narrating] The attempt on Nordberg’s life left me shaken and disturbed, and all the questions kept coming up over and over again, like bubbles in a case of club soda.
 Who was this character in the hospital?
 And why was he trying to kill Nordberg?
 And for whom?
 Did Ludwig lie to me?
 I didn’t have any proof, but somehow, I didn’t entirely trust him either.
 Why was the ‘I Luv You’ not listed in Ludwig’s records?
 And if it was, did he know about it?
 And if he didn’t, who did?
 And where the hell was I?